 - 6 Unused Objects

 Level Select and Sound Test

-Sonic 3 & Knuckles' level select is performed similarly to that of Sonic & Knuckles: grab one of the rope swings in Angel Island Zone and press Left, Left, Left, Right, Right, Right, Up, Up, Up (or use the PAR code FFFFE0:0101).
+Sonic 3 & Knuckles' level select is performed similarly to that of Sonic & Knuckles: grab one of the rope swings in Angel Island Zone and press Left, Left, Left, Right, Right, Right, Up, Up, Up (or use the Pro Action Replay (PAR) code FFFFE0:0101).
 After the ring sound plays, press Start then A to return to the title screen.

 At the title screen, "Sound Test" will be available below "Competition".
 This will open up the level select menu (with a sound test at the bottom-right).
 Press C on this menu to change your character (00 is Sonic & Tails, 01 is Sonic, 02 is Tails, and 03 is Knuckles).